baratgabor/SuffixTree/.github/README.md

 I'll probably continue to add features, and experiment with some different designs – if my time allows.

+### Tests

+The implementation is unit-tested with NUnit.
+The testing currently consists of a few simple static tests for build/lookup, plus dynamic tests involving randomly constructed strings and randomly selected lookup substrings, running over thousands of cycles.
+I don't know how to fully test suffix tree algorithms; but hopefully this dynamic testing will prove to be robust enough.

 # Plain-plain English explanation of Ukkonen's algorithm

 I'm using the 'plain-plain' prefix jokingly, because I actually struggled to follow the widely referenced [Plain English StackOverflow explanation](https://stackoverflow.com/questions/9452701/ukkonens-suffix-tree-algorithm-in-plain-english/9513423#9513423).
 While it's certainly a decent description, it took me days (and reading through several papers) to track down and understand the 'why' and 'how' parts of some key aspects of the algorithm.